teholm/amazon-guardduty-hands-on/README.md

 To initiate the scenario and begin generating GuardDuty findings you need to run the provided CloudFormation template.
 Given that we will be simulating attacks and doing remediation, it is recommended that you run this CloudFormation template in a test account.
 The scenario only impacts the resources that the CloudFormation stack creates but it is still a best practice to run these types of attack scenarios in test accounts with no other resources.
 It makes sense to create a new AWS account strictly for the purpose of security and threat testing when trying out services like GuardDuty.

-1. Click <a href="https://console.aws.amazon.com/cloudformation/home?region=us-west-2#cstack=sn%7EGuardDutyBlog%7Cturl%7Ehttps://s3-us-west-2.amazonaws.com/lab.gregmcconnel.net/guardduty-blog-cfn-template.yml" target="_blank">this link</a> to run the CloudFormation template.
+1. Click [this link](https://console.aws.amazon.com/cloudformation/home?region=us-west-2#cstack=sn%7EGuardDutyBlog%7Cturl%7Ehttps://s3-us-west-2.amazonaws.com/lab.gregmcconnel.net/guardduty-blog-cfn-template.yml) to run the CloudFormation template.
 This will automatically take you to the console to run the template.
 You can also just use the template found in this repo (guardduty-blog-cfn-template.yml).
 2. You will need to enter a number of parameters at the beginning.
 Below is an example:

 ![Parameters](images/screenshot4.png "Parameters")